dlozanob/My-Notes/Señales y Sistemas II.md

 1. Logical reasoning and good coding practices
 When it comes to solve a problem i usually divide it into smaller pieces, making it simpler and easy to solve it using computer algoritms

 2. Efficiency for calculations involving physical concepts and mechanical design

-4. Use of CAE software tools
+3. Use of CAE software tools
+Which are essential for 3d modeling and a further analysis of the problem

 - Tres características o atributos personales asociados a habilidades blandas que favorezcan el trabajo en equipo

 1. Handling pressure

 2. Attention to details
-Every situation demands attention to spot ev
+Every situation demands attention to spot every variable affecting the main objective

-4. Open to listen to others ideas
+3. Open to listen to others ideas